Share This Article

 Generally, it is best practice to avoid using public computers to access sensitive personal information, like a bank account, or for financial transactions, like buying an item from Amazon.

 Remember me not

-Public wireless networks and hotspots are not secure, which means that anyone could potentially see what you are doing on your laptop or smartphone while you are connected to them.
-Limit what you do on public WiFi, and avoid logging in to key accounts like email and financial services.
-Consider using a virtual private network (VPN) or a personal/mobile hotspot if you need a more secure connection.
+Because public wireless networks and hotspots are generally not secure, anyone can potentially see what you are doing on your laptop or smartphone while you are connected to them.
+Limit your activities on public Wi-Fi and avoid accessing important accounts like email and financial services.
+Consider using a virtual private network (VPN) or a personal hotspot for a more secure connection.

 Be aware of your surroundings.
-Others might be able to peer over your shoulder to see your screen or what you’re typing.
-Be extra aware, especially if you have to access a sensitive account on a public computer, such as a banking site.
+People in your vicinity might be able to peer over your shoulder and see your screen or what you’re typing.
+Be extra aware if you are accessing a sensitive account on a public computer, such as a banking site.

-Create long and unique passphrases for all accounts and use multifactor authentication (MFA) wherever possible.
-MFA will fortify your online accounts by enabling the strongest authentication tools available, such as biometrics or a unique one-time code sent to your phone or mobile device.
+Create long and unique passwords for all accounts and use multifactor authentication (MFA) wherever possible.
+MFA fortifies your online accounts by enabling the strongest authentication tools available, such as biometrics or unique one-time codes sent to your phone or mobile device.

 When you finish surfing the web on a public computer, delete your cookies and browsing history from the web browser.
 You can usually find these options in the browser’s Settings menu.